 If it's adventure you're looking for, look no further!

-Kielder hosts some of the most iconic events in the UK, including our legendary Kielder Marathon that takes place annually each October and also Night Run in March, 24 hour mountain bike race in February through to some of the most challenging car rallies you will find in the UK.
+Kielder hosts some of the most iconic events in the UK, including our legendary Kielder Marathon that takes place annually each October and also the Dark Skies Run, we also have a 24 hour mountain bike race through to some of the most challenging car rallies you will find in the UK.

 Kielder has lots of trails to try if adrenalin is your thing.
 Runners can also run on the mountain bike trail network, but we advise watch out for mountain bikers on these trails- but there are for example some fantastic climbs that are also excellent to run up and test runners to the max.